Miami Resisting Arrest Lawyer

 Penalties for Resisting Arrest with Violence

-- Up to five (5) years of probation; or
+- Up to five 5 years of probation

-All penalties for resisting arrest are given in addition to any and all penalties for the crime for which the person was originally being arrested if convicted, and can be given even if the person is not convicted of the original crime because the two are separate offenses.
+Because the two are separate offenses, resisting arrest penalties are given in addition to other criminal penalties for which the person was originally being arrested if convicted.
+They can be given even if the person is not convicted of the original crime.

-As stated above, resisting arrest is a very serious charge and you would be wise to seek help from a skilled defense attorney like Evan Hoffman if you have been accused of resisting arrest.
-Don’t wait until you may have missed some opportunities of building a strong defense.
+Resisting arrest is a very serious charge, and it is important to seek help from a skilled defense attorney like Evan Hoffman if you have been charged.
+Don’t wait until you are facing a judge to begin building a strong defense.

 Call (305) 928-1669 if your case is out of Miami, 954-737-3004 if your case is out of Broward County, now to meet with us during a free consultation.
 Serving clients in Miami and Fort Lauderdale.